wireseo/v1/README.md

 ## ✨ Introduction

 Welcome to my personal web portfolio.
-This site is built with Gatsby React.
-Dive in to explore!
+This site is built with Gatsby React & hosted on Netlify.
 You can check out this web portfolio by accessing erynseo.gatsbyjs.io.

 ## 🚀 Quick start